rbndg/Bitstation-Player/README.md

 # Bitstation Player

-A simple video player for Bitstation
+A simple video player for Bitstation streams

 ## Features
 * Purchase a video stream